On the characteristic polynomial of the Frobenius on \'etale cohomology: The proofs

-\begin{rem} One~might want to prove Theorem~\ref{main2} in characteristic~$2$ along the same lines as Theorem~\ref{main}.
-For~this, one would need the theory of Steenrod squares and Wu classes, as well as Wu's~formula, for crystalline cohomology of varieties in characteristic~$2$.
-It~seems however that such a theory is not yet available in the~literature. \end{rem}
+\begin{remark} One~might want to prove Theorem~\ref{main2} in characteristic~$2$ along the same lines as Theorem~\ref{main}.
+For~this, one would need, at least, the theory of Steenrod squares and Wu classes, as well as Wu's~formula, for crystalline cohomology of varieties in characteristic~$2$.
+It~seems, however, that such a theory is not yet available in the~literature. \end{remark}